 Day 2 – Zion National Park

 Get an early start by heading to Zion National Park.
 The drive from St. George to Zion National Park takes about one hour, so plan to leave your hotel early.
-(We left at Zion National Park just after 7:00am).
+(We left for Zion National Park just after 7:00am).

 Located near Springdale, Zion National Park is a nature preserve and it’s easily recognized by Zion Canyon’s steep red cliffs.
 Hiking is the most popular activity in Zion as there are many bucket list adventure trails here such as Angel’s Landing and The Narrows.